luna-squiggles/blog/_posts/2025-02-16-Ways-of-Seeing-2.md

 Men and women have a different kind of social presence.
 A man’s presence is always (outwardly) directed toward a power which he exercises on others, whereas a woman’s presence expresses her own (inward) attitude to herself.
 A man’s presence suggests what he is capable of doing to or for others, whereas a woman’s defines what can or cannot be done to her, revealing an asymmetry in perception.

 A woman’s self is divided into two distinct parts.
 She is, alongside herself, “accompanied by her own image of herself”—the surveyor and the surveyed.
 This surveyor in herself is male, through whom she turns herself into an object—a sight.
 This internalised male gaze shapes her behaviour and self-perception.
-Men look at women and women watch themselves being looked at.
+Men look at women, and women watch themselves being looked at.
 This dynamic reinforces the idea that women exist to be observed, while men retain the power to act.

 Western artistic tradition reflects this divide.
 Nude paintings depict a female subject aware of being seen.
 She is not merely naked—she is presented as an object for the spectator’s gaze.
 Her nudity is not an expression of self but a performance for an external viewer.